-Maria y Su Bici is a chain restaurant, but each one is completely different.
-Centro has two locations within walking distance; one across from Plaza Constitucion by the walking street Libertad, and the other is on Calle 5 de Mayo.
-The walls are decorated with indigenous clothing and various tools used in pre-hispanic days.
+Maria y Su Bici is a chain restaurant specializing in Oaxacan cuisine.
+Located on Calle 5 de Mayo, the walls are decorated with indigenous clothing and various tools used in pre-Hispanic days.
 If you want to try pulque, a white milky fermented liquid from agave or other cacti, this is the place.
-It’s a nice place to eat at for authentic regional Oaxacan cuisine.
+Don’t miss their moles, mezcals and chapulines (fat-bellied grasshoppers) tossed in chili oil with tortillas.

 Fine Dining Centro Restaurants

 Restaurant 1810 is popular among the tourists and locals.
 Sit out on the patio with a view of Plaza de Armas where you can watch the locals enjoy the night around the fountain.
 The wine list is excellent as well as the seafood dishes.
 Save room for dessert.
 My friend Donna says Restaurant 1810 has the best flan in the city.